 From the entrepreneur perspective, the most important parameters are the revenue growth, the funding raised and the number of connections made.
-Then to measure the impact on society, we look at the jobs created, the number of people who have now access to clean energy and water, the emissions mitigations and so on.
+Then to measure the impact on society, we look at the jobs created, the number of people who have no access to clean energy and water, the emissions mitigations and so on.

 From the perspective of the incubator itself, we should look at the sources of funding.
 There are two main questions here: diversity and sustainability.
 Are we dependent on one donor only or multiple donors?
 Are we raising money from only one source or do we have a mix of government, private sector, academia and civil society.
 Finally, is the incubator dependent only on grants or is it able to raise money through services offered?

-One recent win for us at KCIC is the support that we have received from Autodesk Foundation to pilot early stage funding.
+One recent win for us at KCIC is the support that we have received from Autodesk Foundation to pilot early-stage funding.
 This will enable us to reach out to other global foundations.
-More importantly, the early stage financing in the form of loans or equity would enable KCIC to have a skin in the game, and it would help companies too, as there is nobody else providing this type of financing.
+More importantly, the early-stage financing in the form of loans or equity would enable KCIC to have a skin in the game, and it would help companies too, as there is nobody else providing this type of financing.
 It would enable companies to go from a proven technology to customer proofpoint, and should then generate the interest of other investors.

 Moving away from successes, let us talk about failures and challenges.

 Of course, we have seen our share.
 In KCIC we have incubated about 180 entrepreneurs and about half of them I would say have been successful.
 The other half has struggled and it really comes down to drive.
-Entrepreneurs need perseverance to iterate their business model.
+Entrepreneurs need the perseverance to iterate their business model.

 But entrepreneurial failure is also often the function of the enabling environment.
-For example, we have an interesting bio-gas project but there are no standards for selling biogas in Kenya.
+For example, we have an interesting biogas project but there are no standards for selling biogas in Kenya.
 Companies which have products often are unable to sell them in the market, and this lack of the enabling environment is an important problem.